pyzo/pyzo-website/about_python.rst

 Python is a widely used general-purpose, high-level programming language.
 It is easy to read and easy to learn.
-In recent years Python is increasingly used for science, data analysis, and engineering.
+Python is increasingly used for science, data analysis, and engineering.
 The scientific community and ecosystem are growing fast, and we believe that Python is (going to be) the ultimate environment for students, scientists/engineers, and companies that build